 For intra-band contiguous carrier aggregation, the transmit OFF power specified in clause 6.3.2.1 is applicable for each component carrier when the transmitter is OFF on all component carriers.
 The transmitter is considered to be OFF when the UE is not allowed to transmit on any of its ports.

-6.3A.2.2 Void
+6.3A.2.2 Reserved

 6.3A.2.3 Transmit OFF power for inter-band CA